 Butterfly Flyingfish, Cheilopogon papilio

-The Butterfly Flyingfish has an elongated broadly cylindrical body.
+The Butterfly Flyingfish have elongated broadly cylindrical bodies.
 They are blue-green dorsally and silvery ventrally.
-The anal fin is transparent and the dorsal fin is dusky.
-The pectoral fins are black with a narrow clear margin and tip.
+Their anal fin is transparent and their dorsal fin is dusky.
+Their pectoral fins are black with clear narrow margins and tips.
 Juveniles have black dorsal fins and two fused black barbels under their chin.
-They have short heads with short blunt snouts and small mouths equipped with small teeth which have one point.
-The anal fin originates under the third dorsal ray and they have nine or ten rays (a key to identification), the caudal fin is deeply forked with the lower lobe being significant larger than the upper, the pectoral fins are set high on the body are long reaching beyond the anal fin origin and the pelvic fins, originating far back on the body are closer to the caudal fin than the gill cover, and reach past the anal fin origin.
-The lateral line is low on the body.
+They have a short head, a short blunt snout, and a small mouth equipped with small teeth having one point.
+Their anal fin originates under the third dorsal ray and they have nine or ten rays (a key to identification); their caudal fin is deeply forked with the lower lobe being significantly larger than the upper lobe; and their pectoral fins are long, set high on the body, and reach beyond the anal fin origin.
+Their pelvic fins originate far back on the body closer to the caudal fin than the gill cover and reach past the anal fin origin.
+Their lateral line is low on the body.
 They are covered with large smooth scales.

-The Butterfly Flyingfish is an oceanic pelagic species found on the surface to depths of 65 feet.
-They reach a maximum length of 22.2 cm (8.7 inches), with this upper length limit being established by the fish photographed below.
-They feed on planktonic organisms and small fishes.
-In turn they are preyed upon by birds, dolphins, dolphinfish, marlins, porpoises, squids, and tuna.
+The Butterfly Flyingfish are an oceanic pelagic species found on the surface to depths of 65 feet.
+They reach a maximum length of 22.2 cm (8.7 inches), with this upper limit established by the fish photographed below.
+They feed on planktonic organisms and small fish.
+In turn they are preyed upon by birds, dolphins, dolphinfish, marlins, porpoises, squid, and tuna.
 They have large pectoral fins and are capable of leaping and gliding considerable distances above the ocean surface.
 Reproduction is oviparous with the release of large sticky filaments that attach to floating or benthic weeds.
-They are found in all Mexican waters of the Pacific with the exception that they are absent from the northern half of the Sea of Cortez and from along the entire West Coast of Baja.
+They are found in all Mexican waters of the Pacific with the exception of the northern half of the Sea of Cortez and the entire west coast of Baja.